 But I didn’t sneak off into the library to write to my readrrr about the obvious stuff; I crawled through the underground nun tunnel that leads to The Tiny Nun Spy Hut Library this morning so that I could report to you on a truly shocking discovery I made.
 Okay, I can’t exactly call it a discovery– it’s more like a psychic prediction, one I have known about for centuries.
 This report I am about to make to you comes all the way from Romania, by way of crystal ball and be(jew)eled caravan.

-Please, Readrrr, proceed further; step out of the gas chamber and into my divination chamber.
+Please, Readrrr, proceed further; step out of the toilet chamber and into my divination chamber.

 Before I hypnotize you and tell you your nun-fortune, a disclaimer: what you are about to hexperience comes from the ancient traditions of the Romani people.
 It is made possible by the free-for-all atmosphere of the Burlesque House that is Anathema Abbey.
 The AA is run by Fathrrr Bill, who runs a consortium of Herbal (nun-employed) Sweatshops in the region and is having a sordid affair with Father Pat of the Felinician Franciscan Sistrrrs (the Congregation of the Sistrrrs of Saint Felinix of Catalice).
 Fathrrrs Bill and Pat spend a lot of time at the Shaggy Abbey, so Fathrrr Bill is not around much to oversee what happens at Anathema Abbey.
 The Shaggy Abbey is a small abbey built by Bill and Pat that is run by two poor, nunfortunate and very foul-smelling sistrrrs, Sistrrr Stella and Sistrrr Scamper.
 The two sistrrrs are in charge of the Shaggy Abbey and they work hard to create an environment appropriate for what goes on between Bill and Pat.